Krishnamohan-Yerrabilli/Deploying_Java_Responsive_Website_on_Multi-node_Kubernetes_Cluster_Using_Jenkins_CI-CD_Pipeline/README.md

 > We will automate the whole operation using Jenkins.

-- Creating a site using the `Spring framework`, for the further process we make use of `SonarQube` for `StaticCode Analysis` for checking our source repo,  later we make use of the `SonarQube quality gate` check status, if we get a positive result then we will be ok, if it doesn't go well, we will stop there.
+- Creating a site using the `Spring framework`, for the further process we make use of `SonarQube` for <br>
+`StaticCode Analysis` for checking our source repo,  later we make use of the `SonarQube quality gate` <br>
+check status, if we get a positive result then we will be ok, if it doesn't go well, we will stop there.

 - Which in turn performs some checks against sonar rules

 ```
-	`Task :compileJava UP-TO-DATE`
+Task :compileJava UP-TO-DATE
-	`Task :processResources UP-TO-DATE`
+Task :processResources UP-TO-DATE
-	`Task :classes UP-TO-DATE`
+Task :classes UP-TO-DATE
-	` Task :compileTestJava UP-TO-DATE`
+Task :compileTestJava UP-TO-DATE
-	` Task :sonarqube`
+Task :sonarqube
 ```

-- Later we build the application using Gradle, which is a build automation tool after We make use of a multi-stage dockerfile.
+- Later we build the application using Gradle, which is a build automation tool after We make use of <br>
+a multi-stage dockerfile.

 ```
 FROM openjdk:11 as base